 Does Not Like Men: While she is not averse to dating them, she distrusts men in general (in contrast to Jace and Alec, who wear their hearts on their sleeves) because she was The Confidant to her mother, who told her how her marriage to Robert was breaking apart.

 Foreshadowing: The Lightwoods have a history of marital problems.
 Isabelle is noted as wishing she had her parents' blue eyes instead of her own dark ones.
-Blue eyes are a recessive genetic trait, it's impossible for two blue-eyed parents to have a child who is not also blue-eyed.
+Blue eyes are a recessive genetic trait, it's almost impossible for two blue-eyed parents to have a child who is not also blue-eyed.

 It's All My Fault: Believes Max's death to be her fault, as she was in charge of him at the time.
-To be fair, though, she had absolutely zero reason to suspect Sebastian.

 Middle Child Syndrome: Isabelle is always raring to go into fights, not to mention she consistently dates boys her parents would hate.
 Jace says she does it to get attention, as she is not only the only girl but also the middle child.